lkinnear/SWARM-OGGM-Model/README.md

  4. data_extraction_scripts: scripts for extracting data from the OGGM run folders
  5. mb_calibration_scripts: scripts for running and testing the mass balance calibration
  6. shape_files: the various shape files used
+ 7. figure_scripts: scripts for producing shape files
+ 8. full_workflow: a folder containing full workflows (largely superseded and can probably be deleted)

  prepro_directory_tester.py a simple script to allow compaison between different prepro directory levels

- The following scripts have been superseded and can be removed with time A script for selecting and outputting the RGI glacier information selected by a shapefile A script for selecting ice inversion by shapefile